Francesco History, Family Crest & Coats of Arms

 - Ambrogio Francesco, aged 21, who settled in America from Bari, Canneto, Italy, in 1909

 - Anania Francesco, aged 27, who landed in America from Savelli, Italy, in 1911

-- Antonino Francesco, aged 29, who emigrated to the United States from Padunoate, Italy, in 1913
+- Antonino Francesco, aged 29, who immigrated to the United States from Padunoate, Italy, in 1913

 - Alenandro Francesco, aged 42, who landed in America from Montalbouno, Italy, in 1914

-- Agostino Francesco, aged 50, who emigrated to the United States from Giojosa, Italy, in 1920
+- Agostino Francesco, aged 50, who immigrated to the United States from Giojosa, Italy, in 1920

 Contemporary Notables of the name Francesco (post 1700) +

 - Alberto Francesco Alesina (1957-2020), Italian political economist from Broni, Pavia, Italy